Get all the latest data for the Dominican Republic

 Are properties selling above or below asking in the Dominican Republic in 2026?

-As of early 2026, residential properties in the Dominican Republic typically sell at around 96% of asking price, meaning buyers can generally expect to negotiate about 4% below the listed price.
+As of 2026, most residential properties in the Dominican Republic close at about 93% to 97% of asking price, which means buyers often negotiate 3% to 7% off the listed price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in the Dominican Republic.